 On a more regular DIY basis I do all the maintenance on my truck, including the installation of new brakes.
 Did you know the average front end brake job averages around $250?
 A crazy sum of money to spend considering the actual brake pads only cost about $40.00.
 Doing my own brakes and minor maintenance on my vehicle saves me a whole bunch of money.

-DIY on vehicle repairs is just one way I save money, and it allows me to stay on budget and have that burger and a beer ever so often.
+DIY on vehicle repairs is just one way I save money, and it allows me to stay on budget.
+Being a cheapskate allows me to have that burger and a beer ever so often.

 If the Clothes Fit I Wear Them

 Growing up on a hobby farm cleaning out the barn, playing in the woods with my sister.
 Building mud dams in the local creeks taught my mother the importance of “farm” clothes versus “good” clothes.
 Past experience is a good teacher, and as an adult, I have learned that having clothes for play or hobby farm life.
 And clothes for all other events is a money-saving practice.

 How I look on the farm makes no difference to me.
 Re-purposing a good pair of jeans to be used for farm work extends the life of the clothes I have.
 Nothing gets thrown away without getting totally trashed first.
 If I didn’t have farm clothes and good clothes, I would be buying a new pair of jeans or a shirt every month.

 A pair of jeans, shoes and even my jackets all go through the same process.
 Once they exceed my qualification of “good” are repurposed into work apparel for the farm.